mhdawson/micro-app-ir-to-mqtt-bridge/README.md

 The value after `--device` is the port on which the lirc daemon listens for messages.
 If you change this you must update the corresponding entry in the config.json configuration file for the bridge.
-The bridge also assumes that lircd will publish decode key messages on the default unix domain socket `/var/run/lirc/lircd`.
-Again if you change this you must change the corresponding entry in the configuration file.
+The bridge also assumes that lircd will publish decoded key messages on the default unix domain socket `/var/run/lirc/lircd`.
+If you change this value update the corresponding entry in the config.json configuration file.

 # Running